 Career transactions: Selected by Cincinnati in first round of 2014 NFL Draft (24th overall) ...
 Signed with Bengals on 6-12-14.

-2014 highlights: Played in 14 games (Games 2-7 and 9-16) ..
+2014: Played in 14 games (Games 2-7 and 9-16) as a rookie, and also played in Wild Card playoff at Indianapolis ...
 Inactive for Games 1 (hip) and 8 (hamstring) ...
-Logged seven tackles on defense (one for loss) ...
+Logged seven tackles on defense (one for loss) in regular season ...
 Made NFL debut on Sept.
 14 vs. Atlanta on special teams, with one tackle ...
 Played on defense for first time on Sept.
 21 vs. Tennessee, and logged two tackles, including a three-yard sack of Jake Locker ...
-Had three tackles on defense Oct.
-19 at Indianapolis ...
-Two special teams tackles on Oct.
-26 vs. Baltimore ...
 One tackle on defense, a pass defensed, and one special teams tackle on Nov.
 16 at New Orleans ...
 Led team with two special teams tackles on Dec.
 7 vs. Pittsburgh ...
-One tackle on defense Dec.
-14 at Cleveland ...
 In Wild Card playoff on 1-5-15 at Indianapolis, had two tackles on defense and forced a fumble by RB Daniel Herron.

 College: Played four seasons (2010-13) at Michigan State, playing 44 games with 40 starts ...
-2013 winner of the Thorpe Award, given annually to college football’s top DB ...
+Started 38 games over his final three seasons, and in 2013 he helped lead the Spartans to No. 1 national rankings in fewest yards allowed per game and lowest third-down conversion percentage ...
+USA Today first-team All-American as senior in ’13, and was named winner of Thorpe Award, given annually to college football’s top DB ...
 Totaled 167 career tackles, 10 INTs, 30 total passes defensed, three forced fumbles, a fumble recovery and a blocked FG ...
 Earned reputation as a strong tackler against the run ...
 In 2013, became first MSU CB to earn first-team All-America since Harlon Barnett (Cincinnati native from Princeton High School) in 1989 ...
 First MSU player to win the Thorpe Award since its 1986 inception.

 Personal: Hometown is Dry Branch, Ga. ...
 Lettered in football, basketball and track at Twiggs County High School (Jeffersonville, Ga.) ...
 Two-way player in prep football, seeing action at WR and CB ...
 Communications major at Michigan State ...
 First name is pronounced “dar-KWEZ” and last name is pronounced “deh-NARD.”